-- There are cases where you can serve multiple small buildings with one subnet.

-- Do it carefully.
+There are cases where you can serve multiple small buildings with one subnet.
+Do it carefully.

-- Two basic models:
+Two basic models:

 Core Network

 Routing versus Switching Layer 2 versus Layer 3

-- Routers provide more isolation between devices (they stop broadcasts) - Routing is more complicated, but also more sophisticated and can make more efficient use of the network, particularly if there are redundancy elements such as loops
+Routers provide more isolation between devices (they stop broadcasts)

+Routing is more complicated, but also more sophisticated and can make more efficient use of the network, particularly if there are redundancy elements such as loops

 Layer 3 Switches

-- Many vendors use the term "Layer 3 Switch".

-- These are contradictory terms
+Many vendors use the term "Layer 3 Switch".
+These are contradictory terms

-- Layer 3 = Routing
+Layer 3 = Routing

-- Switch = Layer 2
+Switch = Layer 2

-- What vendors mean is that it is a device that can be configured as a router or a switch or possibly both at the same time.
+What vendors mean is that it is a device that can be configured as a router or a switch or possibly both at the same time.

 Switching versus Routing

 These links must be routed, not switched

 Core Network

-- Reliability is the key
+Reliability is the key

-- remember many users and possibly your whole network relies on the core
+remember many users and possibly your whole network relies on the core

-- May have one or more network core locations
+May have one or more network core locations

-- Core location must have reliable power
+Core location must have reliable power

-- UPS battery backup (redundant UPS as your network evolves)
+UPS battery backup (redundant UPS as your network evolves)

-- Generator
+Generator

+Grounding and bonding

-- Core location must have reliable air conditioning
+Core location must have reliable air conditioning

-- Firewalls and Traffic Shaping Devices

-- Network Address Translation

 Core Network

-- At the core of your network should be routers you must route, not switch.
+At the core of your network should be routers - you must route, not switch.

-- Routers give isolation between subnets
+Routers give isolation between subnets

-- A simple core:
+A simple core:

 Where to put Firewalls

-- Security devices must be place "in line" - This means that the speed of the firewall affects access to the outside world - This is a typical design, but should be avoided:
+Security devices must be place "in line"

+This means that the speed of the firewall affects access to the outside world

+This is a typical design, but should be avoided:
-Where to put Firewalls

-- Try to have parts of your network non-firewalled - These will allow full bandwidth, un-filtered access to the Internet - One configuration:
+Where to put Firewalls Try to have parts of your network non-firewalled These will allow full bandwidth, un-filtered access to the Internet

+One configuration: